eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 Sets of skills for embedded machine learning engineers, VLSI machine learning engineers, embedded deep learning engineers, and VLSI deep learning engineers:
 + skill set:
+	- Implementation of Tenstorrent IP and SOC RTL logic in Verilog
+	- Architecture exploration and modeling
+	- ***Occasional verification of Tenstorrent's IP and SOC logic, using advanced verification methodologies –UVM, FPGA prototyping, and emulation***
+	- Performance and power verification and validation of Tenstorrent's IP and SOC
+	- Runtime firmware and low-level software implementation
+	- Benchmark and analyze performance optimizations for key machine learning algorithms across Tenstorrent hardware and software stack
+	- Development of frameworks for automating post-silicon verification, data analysis and debug
+	- Support board/system design and debug
+	- Knowledge of Hardware Description Languages (Verilog/VHDL)
+	- Interest and knowledge of processor/computer architecture
+	- Interest and knowledge of the full ASIC design flow, including design, verification, synthesis, P&R
+	- C/C++ as well as scripting languages (C, C++, Python, Perl, tcl)
+	- Experience with high frequency logic design, scalar and vector processor architecture, GPU architecture and programming models, digital signal processing hardware, SoC architecture, memory sub system architecture, real time hardware/firmware systems and PCB design is very beneficial
+	- Understanding of deep learning concepts and familiarity with popular machine learning frameworks and models
+	- Strong analytical and problem-solving skills
++ skill set:
+	- Flex Logix is seeking Inference SoC (System on Chip) and Logic Design Engineers to join our team developing the SoC RTL that controls our Inference SoCs and interfaces; and the “SoftLogic” RTL that controls the execution of the compute kernels of our neural network model operators.
+	- Be part of our exciting team developing responsible for designing the RTL that runs on eFPGA (embedded FPGA) and is used to control the execution of neural network layers (we call this SoftLogic).
+	- The candidate must be able to micro-architect and deliver eFPGA RTL for the Reconfigurable Tensor Processor to implement neural network operators.
+	- The candidate must provide technical leadership in solving new and challenging problems that require coordination with other hardware, software and system engineering teams.
+	- Preferred candidate would be able to work in every stage of silicon development: specification, coding, verification, place and route, timing closure and post-silicon validation for SoC to deliver micro-architecture and RTL for SoC and softlogic blocks.
+	- BS/MSEE/CE/CS with a minimum of 5 years of experience designing functional units or SOC RTL.
+	- Extensive experience coding Verilog or SystemVerilog RTL.
+	- Demonstrated experience with very high-speed, pipelined designs (>3 GHz).
+	- Proven track record on delivering micro-architecture and RTL code that works on Silicon and meets timing for high-speed designs.
+	- Experience fixing critical paths in the design using front-end RTL techniques for FPGA synthesis/place and route tool chain.
+	- Experience running Lint, CDC, and other static quality checks.
+	- Experience with starting designs from scratch.
+	- Experience interfacing with internal and 3rd party IP suppliers.
+	- Experience scripting in Python or Perl.
+	- Familiarity with C or C++ coding.
+	- Familiarity with memory architecture in SoCs.
+	- Familiarity with DDR and PCIe standards.
+	- Familiarity with NoC or AXI Crossbars.
+	- Knowledge of computer architecture, especially in systolic arrays.
+	- Experience with FPGA design and emulation.
+	- Experience with FPGA and ASIC EDA tools.
++ skill set:
+	- Flex Logix is seeking Inference SoC (System on Chip) and Logic Design Engineers to join our team.
+You would be developing the SoC RTL that controls our Inference SoCs and interfaces and the “Softlogic” RTL that controls the execution of the compute kernels of our neural network model operators.
+You'll be working with software engineers, marketing specialists, physical design engineers, verification engineers, & deep learning scientists, to implement the features needed to accelerate the next generation of machine learning algorithms.
+	- Develop chips that accelerate the execution of neural networks.
+	- Own major portions of our chips; developing them from concept through execution and silicon brings up support.
+	- Provide technical leadership in solving new and challenging problems that require coordination with other hardware, software and system engineering teams.
+	- Work in every stage of silicon development: specification, coding, verification, timing closure and post-silicon validation for SoC to deliver microarchitecture and RTL for the full SoC.
+	- BS/MSEE/CE/CS with a minimum of 10 years of experience designing functional units or SOC RTL.
+	- Proven track record on delivering micro-architecture and RTL code that works on Silicon and meets timing for high-speed designs.
+	- Extensive experience coding Verilog or SystemVerilog RTL.
+	- Experience interfacing with internal and 3rd party IP suppliers.
+	- Experience scripting in Python or Perl.
+	- Experience running Lint, CDC, and other static quality checks.
+	- Experience with starting designs from scratch.
+	- Familiarity with memory architecture in SoCs.
+	- Familiarity with DDR and PCIe standards.
+	- Familiarity with NoC or AXI Crossbars.
+	- Experience with low power design techniques.
+	- Proven track record of first pass silicon success.
+	- Familiarity with C or C++ coding.
+	- Knowledge of computer architecture, especially in systolic arrays.
+	- Experience with FPGA design and emulation.
+	- Experience with FPGA and ASIC EDA tools.
++ skill set:
+	- Flex-Logix Inference Software team is looking for highly motivated, proactive and curious AI Inference Staff Software Engineer to be a part of its excellent team responsible for the development of the Infer-X Model Compiler.
+The compiler generates binaries for the Flex-Logix eFPGA platform which controls the nnMAX/TPU computation blocks and memory connections.
+The individual must be passionate about being part of an aggressive, venture-backed startup team that is revolutionizing the way chips are architected, designed and programmed.
+This is an exceptional opportunity to develop the technology that breathes life into AI inferencing solutions targeting systems in medical, industrial, automotive and other Enterprise edge applications.
+	- Architect, develop, and integrate new DNN Model descriptions to InferX Model Compiler.
+	- Design, develop, and maintain efficient, reusable, and reliable InferX Model Compiler software and documentation.
+	- Expand functionality of InferX Compiler components, written in modern C++.
+	- Bring-up and debug new/existing compiler components.
+	- Develop and maintain unit tests for new compiler components.
+	- Collaborate with other teams such as HW Design, Solutions Architects and Test/QA.
+	- Work closely with Field teams to support customer engagements.
+	- Perform defect tracking and peer code reviews.
+	- Bachelor’s or Masters in CS/EE with 10+ years of industry experience.
+	- Knowledgeable with C/C++ and Python.
+	- Knowledgeable in data structures, graphs and algorithms.
+	- Incorporate strong troubleshooting skills using software (automated tests), hardware (RTL simulations) and other resources (datasheets and design documents).
+	- Knowledgeable in Computer Architecture, Digital Logic SOC Design and FPGA Design.
+	- Familiarity with modern version control systems like GIT.
+	- Highly dynamic, results-oriented, and self-motivated personality able to work in a small team with minimal direction.
+	- Excellent written and verbal interpersonal skills.
+	- Ability to work across functional groups, sites and organizations.
+	- Experience with DNN/Convolution AI models for Computer Vision applications.
+	- Experience with frameworks such as TensorFlow Lite and PyTorch.
+	- Experience writing applications for SIMD processors or accelerators like GPUs.
+	- Experience with PC architectures and chipsets.
+	- Experience with Multicore Programming.
+	- Experience with FPGA Synthesis Tools such as Synopsys Synplify.
+	- SCM experience in a GitLab based workflow.
+	- Experience with Continuous Integration Systems (Jenkins, SonarQube) and static analysis tools.
+	- Test Driven Development experience.
++ skill set:
 	- 5+ years of experience building production software systems within large engineering projects for consumer products on mobile SoCs, specially iOS devices
 	- Hands-on experience with at least one compiled language (C/C++/Objective-C, Swift, Go, Java, Rust, etc.), and multi-threaded applications
 	- Familiarity with modern mobile development frameworks (e.g., Flutter, Xamarin, Swiftic) and tools (e.g., IoC/DI, analytics, A/B testing, CI-CD and build systems like Bit, Buck, Bazel)